azizaangari/AzizData/datavis2.md

 I chose this graph to understand the dispersion between where Saudis choose to reside in as students in the United States.
 There is a misconception that since most of them are funded by their governments, cost of living is secondary.
 However, we can see that annual income plays a huge role in deciding where they live.
 From the beeswarm plot, we can see that states such as NY & CA have less amount of students and the ones who live there make well above $50K, on average.
 Colorado and Texas are more popular than MS despite the similar costs of living, which also proves that metropolitan areas provide a sense of where Saudis choose to live despite their income.

 ### The table below shows the distribution of Saudis in each of the above states
+(I know it's not showing up properly, I tried everything but I couldn't.
+Didn't want to remove it entirely because I wanted you to at least view the data :blush:)

 State | Number of Saudis
 ------------ | ------------
 CO | 25000